relaypro-open/formidable/README.md

 ```

 Here, we've filled out the configuration that __formidable__ will use to generate a page for the
 `/` URL.
-It specifies the template that __swig__ should use to render the output and the context
+It specifies the template file that __swig__ should use to render the output and the
-data that will be used by the template.
+context data that will be used by the template.

 Now, we can write the template for the homepage: